NREL/t24compliance-web/README.md

 *Note the use of `bundle exec` to protect against loading wrong gem dependencies*

 * Start the vagrant machine and make sure provision runs to completion
-* Deploy the application

-Call the command below.
-Note that on initial deployment that this will take awhile (minutes) to deploy.
+* Deploy the application by calling the command below. *Note that on initial deployment that this will take awhile (minutes) to deploy.*

   ```
   bundle exec cap vagrant deploy